aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The true correlation term (due to underlying structure in the data) will decline towards zero at high spatial frequencies.
 This leaves the spurious correlation term as the main contributor to the FRC numerator at high spatial frequencies.
 A method for estimating the term involves fitting the model of the correction term to the FRC numerator using a range of spatial frequencies where there is no actual correlation.

 There are three terms to estimate: :math:`Q`, :math:`\sigma_m` and :math:`\Delta\sigma`.
 If the uncertainty is not available in the dataset then it must be entered as fixed value and only *Q* will be estimated.
 If the localisation uncertainty is available for each localisation then it can be estimated using two methods.
 The first method fits a Gaussian to a histogram of the localisation uncertainty.
-Alternatively the *H(q)* term can be initially constructed using a random sample of the actual localisation uncertainty and the mean estimated from the initial quadratic fit (see below).
+Alternatively the :math:`H(q)` term can be initially constructed using a random sample of the actual localisation uncertainty and the mean estimated from the initial quadratic fit (see below).

 The FRC numerator at a given frequency *q* is given by the sum of the conjugate multiple of the Fourier transform of two sub-images: